 Construction of the post became the responsibility of 2nd Lieutenant Allen Ellsworth of Company H, 7th Iowa Cavalry, for whom the post was named.

-Though little information was ever recorded about the post, one traveler who stopped there in September 1865, wrote to his wife, giving this description:
+Though little information was ever recorded about the post, one traveler who stopped there in September 1865 wrote to his wife, giving this description:

-“You would laugh to see the Fort, here is a group of log shanties covered with dirt, most of the windows are made of boards hung on leather hinges and made to swing open and shut.
-There is two or three of them which have a half window sash and some of them have panes of glass in them.
+“You would laugh to see the fort; here is a group of log shanties covered with dirt; most of the windows are made of boards hung on leather hinges and made to swing open and shut.
+There is two or three of them which have a half window sash, and some of them have panes of glass in them.

-I suppose the aristocracy resides in them which have the glass.
+I suppose the aristocracy resides in them, which have the glass.
 It is a military post.
 There are soldiers established here.
-There is but very few log shacks perhaps eight or ten in all and a cat could go in and out of them between the logs.
+There is but very few log shacks perhaps eight or ten in all, and a cat could go in and out of them between the logs.
 There is a row of caves along the riverbank in which the soldiers burrow in winter.
-You can look away & see nothing but high stony hills and valleys… This country should be left to the Indians and wild beasts and such is pretty much the case.”
+You can look away & see nothing but high stony hills and valleys… This country should be left to the Indians, and wild beasts and such is pretty much the case.”

-Over the next several years, General Philip Sheridan, General Nelson Miles, and George Armstrong Custer would all utilize the post as a preparation point for their various campaigns against the Plains Indians.
+Over the next several years, General Philip Sheridan, General Nelson Miles, and George Armstrong Custer would utilize the post as a preparation point for their various campaigns against the Plains Indians.

-Today, three of the original buildings are now part of the Fort Harker Museum, run by the Ellsworth County Historical Society.
+Today, three original buildings are part of the Fort Harker Museum, run by the Ellsworth County Historical Society.
 The complex includes the original guardhouse, junior officer’s quarters, and the old railroad depot.
 Other buildings once used by commanding officers have been modernized and are now utilized as private residences.